bburan/OHRC-data-club/upcoming.md

 # Upcoming meetings

-## Wednesday, March 27 9:00am to 10:00am in HRC 0405
+## Wednesday, June 26 9:00am to 10:00am in HRC 0405

-**Slots are open.
-Please contact us if you're interested in presenting.**
+* Alfred Nuttall: The strange tale of outer hair cell mitochondria
-* George Burwood: Analyzing cochlear blood flow changes in response to loud sound exposure in the salsa mouse (update)
+* Melissa Lawrence: Effects of Electro-Acoustic Stimulation on Hearing in Guinea Pigs with Hybrid Cochlear Implants